Restore Damaged or Missing Teeth

 Do Crowns & Bridges last?

 Dental crowns can easily last 10-20 years or longer with proper care.
 Bridges tend to have a slightly shorter lifespan.
 You can expect a bridge to last between 5-15 years.
-The lifespan of both crowns and bridges can be extended with proper dental care, such as brushing twice a day, flossing once a day, and seeing the team at Del Mar Dental Studio for a teeth cleaning and oral exam every six months.
+The lifespan of both crowns and bridges can be extended with proper dental care, such as brushing twice a day, flossing once a day, and seeing the team at your dentist in Del Mar for a teeth cleaning and oral exam every six months.

 Does it hurt